-Create a Sticker Chart with your Owl.
-Hang the chart on the wall in the bathroom at your child’s eye level, and let your Owl pick a small sticker to put on the chart every time he’s successful on the potty.
+Create a Sticker Chart with your methodical child.
+Hang the chart on the wall in the bathroom at your child’s eye level, and let them pick a small sticker to put on the chart every time they’re successful on the potty.
 Don’t make it too difficult to get a sticker; taking steps in the right direction is all that matters.
 Stickers are most effective when used as an immediate positive reinforcement rather than as a goal to save up for later.
 That’s because toddlers don’t have a solid sense of time, yet.
-Have your Owl review the stickers later with family members and friends to show off his progress.
+Have your process-oriented kid review the stickers later with family members and friends to show off their progress.

 - “Great job putting something in the potty!
 How many stickers do you have on the chart now?
 Let’s count together.”

 - “Grandma and Grandpa are coming over soon.
 Would you like to tell them all about how you got your stickers today, and show them your chart?”